John Parr: Career

 Parr was soon singing with Marilyn Martin on the song "Through the Night", from the Quicksilver soundtrack (1986).
 Parr wrote and produced further tracks for Martin's debut album, including the hit "Night Moves".
-A year after, he wrote and sang the title songs "The Minute I Saw You", from Three Men and a Baby soundtrack, and the power ballad "Restless Heart" (a.k.a.
-"Running Away With You (Restless Heart)"), from The Running Man soundtrack (this song was re-released on the Man with a Vision album).
+A year later, he wrote and sang the title songs "The Minute I Saw You", from Three Men and a Baby soundtrack, and the power ballad "Restless Heart" (a.k.a.
+"Running Away with You (Restless Heart)"), from The Running Man soundtrack (this song was re-released on the album Man with a Vision).
 After the success of Meat Loaf's album, Parr contributed to the next album with the hit duet "Rock 'n' Roll Mercenaries".
-From there, he began work with Albert Magnoli (director of Purple Rain) on the film American Anthem, for which he wrote and performed the main theme "Two Hearts".
-Parr's other film credits include "Naughty Naughty" from the cult horror film Near Dark and "Love Grammar" from the Karen Black movie Flight of the Spruce Goose.
-He has also written songs for Tom Jones, the Monkees, Tygers of Pan Tang, Romeo's Daughter, David Essex and Bucks Fizz.